greeta-twitter-01/twitter-infra/README.md

 sh terraform-destroy.sh
 ```

-If you accidentally used **terraform destroy** directly, then wait for about 20 minutes, then you need to remove all resources manually with AWS Console: EC2 - Load Balancer, EKS - order-cluster, VPC - sandbox, Route 53 Records, IAM Roles.
+If you accidentally used **terraform destroy** directly, then wait for about 20 minutes, then you need to remove all resources manually with AWS Console: EC2 - Load Balancer, EKS - twitter-cluster, VPC - sandbox, Route 53 Records, IAM Roles.
 If VPC is failed to delete, wait for EKS cluster to finish deletion.